AashrayAnand/blog-content/hugo/content/posts/sum-types-and-null-in-rust.md

     }

 This is just a more generalized form of what we have defined in our TreeNode enum.
 Option is a sum type, where we either have a value T with type Some, or we have no value with type None.
-The ambiguity of whether a value with a concrete type X having an underlying value that can actually be interpreted as this type is completely gone!
+There's no ambiguity of whether a value with type X actually has a value that can be interpreted as that type, as it would have an entirely different type in that case.

-Consider the equivalent to this sum type in C++, which instead has a single type with nullable values.
-If we were to miss our null pointer check for case below, then the behavior we get is undefined, and is only exposed at runtime.
+Consider the alterntive in C++, which is type with nullable values.
+If we were to miss our null pointer check for the case below, then the behavior we get is undefined, and is **only exposed at runtime**.

     int* bad_value = buggy_function_sometimes_null();
     int* good_value = buggy_function_sometimes_null();

-In comparison, rust won't ever even allow garbage values to masquerade as a valuable type like this case, see the alternative below using options vs a nullable type.
+In comparison, garbage values in rust won't masquerade as same type as actual values.
+See the alternative to above in rust, where an Option is used to distinguish a value that may not exist, instead of a single type.

 ![option_type_bad_code](/option_type_bad_code.png)

-Then, if we have a case of some buggy code like above, where we try to use some value that is "null" (or better said, an instance of the None type), the **compiler** will stop us, and require we explicitly ensure that we are interacting with the correct concrete type.
+Then, if we have some buggy code like above, where we try to use some potentially garbage value (an instance of the None type), the **compiler** will stop us, and require we explicitly ensure that we are interacting with the correct concrete type.

 ![option_type_error](/option_type_error.png)

-No longer can a missed null check slip by! (see the fixed code below)
+No longer can a missed "null" check slip by, the compiler is now a null checker! (see the fixed code below)

 ![option_type_good_code](/option_type_good_code.png)

-[Some more good reading](https://blog.waleedkhan.name/union-vs-sum-types/) about union and sum types, one of the many functional programming features to grow into heavy favor
+Hopefully this was enough to show why sum types bring entirely different level of safety to programming in scenarios with ambigous behavior.
+Here's[Some more good reading](https://blog.waleedkhan.name/union-vs-sum-types/) about union and sum types, one of the many functional programming features to grow into heavy favor in many modern languages like rust